-To discuss the options of either Honors tracks (Departmental or University) please contact the Department of Music advisor, Maurice Draughn, at firstname.lastname@example.org.
+To discuss the options of either Honors tracks (Departmental or University) please contact the Department of Music advisor, Dan Hanrath, at email@example.com.

-List 1 - Choose two courses with Honors Option from the following for 6-7 credits:
+List 1 - Choose three courses with Honors Option from the following:

 MUH 3320: Music History and Lit II (3 credits)